-If you’re a list person (and let’s face it, as a legal marketer, you probably are!), go through this list and assess your reasons for wanting to leave your current role.
+If you’re a list person (and let’s face it, as a valued Revenue Enabler, you probably are!), go through this list and assess your reasons for wanting to leave your current role.
 After all, if you are undervalued or working for a boss whose values don’t sync with your own, it is likely impossible to change that.

 However it is extremely important, especially as you begin to get slightly jaded in your current role, to always be a team player and while you are still there, to “come from a place of yes” and work as hard as you can.
 We’ve all seen people who are disgruntled in their current role and rather than moving on, they stay too long, become too negative, and end up leaving behind a bad reputation when they finally do leave.

-If you are currently deciding whether or not to stay in your current role (or even if you’re not), I would highly recommend reading this article from Inc., 16 Ways to Create Your Own Happiness at Work, as I think it is full of some really valuable tips, both for junior team members, but also more senior team leaders.
+If you are currently deciding whether or not to stay in your current role (or even if you’re not), I would highly recommend reading the article, 16 Ways to Create Your Own Happiness, from Dr. Travis Bradberry, co-author of Emotional Intelligence 2.0, for incredibly valuable tips, both for junior team members as well as more senior team leaders.